kibrahim757/hpc-course-demos/source/installation.md

 ## Copy and install requirements - Khaalid

 You’re almost there!
 Open a terminal on your local machine and navigate to the directory you used to set up the containers.
-Run the following command to clone the course materials:
+Run the following commands to clone the course materials:

 Next, log in to the c1 container: